 On May 26, 2006, the Company entered into a credit facility pursuant to which it borrowed \$9.0 million under a term note and \$3.5 million under a revolving credit note in order to partially finance the acquisition of TGI.
-The term note was refinanced on February 25, 2008, for the remaining balance of the term note of \$1,602,675.
-The refinanced term note required payments of principal and interest in 17 monthly installments of \$92,821, beginning March 31, 2008, and ending August 31, 2009.
+The term note was refinanced on February 25, 2008, for the remaining balance of the term note of \$1.6 million.
+The refinanced term note required payments of principal and interest in 17 monthly installments of \$93,000, beginning March 31, 2008, and ending August 31, 2009.
 Borrowings under the refinanced term note bore interest at an annual rate of 5.14%.
-The Company made additional payments and paid off the term note in October 2008.
+The Company paid off the term note in October 2008.

 The maximum aggregate amount available under the revolving credit note was originally \$3.5 million, but an addendum to the revolving credit note dated March 26, 2008, changed the revolving credit note amount to \$6.5 million.
-The revolving credit note was renewed in July 2008 to extend the term to July 31, 2009.
-The Company may borrow, repay and re-borrow amounts under the revolving credit note from time to time until its maturity on July 31, 2009.
+The revolving credit note was renewed in July 2009 to extend the term to July 31, 2010.
+The Company may borrow, repay and re-borrow amounts under the revolving credit note from time to time until its maturity on July 31, 2010.
 The maximum aggregate amount available under the revolving credit note is \$6.5 million, subject to a borrowing base equal to 75% of the Company's eligible accounts receivable.
 Borrowings under the revolving credit note bear interest at a variable rate equal to (1) prime (as defined in the credit facility) less 0.50% or (2) one-, two-, three-, six- or twelve-month LIBOR.
 The Company expects to extend the term of the revolving credit note for at least one year beyond the maturity date.
-As of December 31, 2008, the balance of the revolving credit note was \$3.9 million.
+If, however, the note cannot be extended, the Company believes it has adequate cash flows from operations to meet its debt and capital needs.
+As of December 31, 2009, the revolving credit note did not have a balance.
+According to borrowing base requirements, the Company had the capacity to borrow \$4.2 million as of December 31, 2009.

 On December 19, 2008, the Company borrowed \$9.0 million under a term note to partially finance the acquisition of MIV.
-The term note is payable in 35 equal installments of \$96,829, with the balance of principal and interest payable in a balloon payment due on December 31, 2011.
+The term note is payable in 35 equal installments of \$97,000, with the balance of principal and interest payable in a balloon payment due on December 31, 2011.
 Borrowings under the term note bear interest at a rate of 5.2% per year.
+In 2009, the Company made principal payments, in addition to the monthly installments, on the term loan totaling \$650,000.

 The term note is secured by certain of the Company's assets, including the Company's land, building, accounts receivable and intangibles.
 The term note contains various restrictions and covenants applicable to the Company, including requirements that the Company maintain certain financial ratios at prescribed levels and restrictions on the ability of the Company to consolidate or merge, create liens, incur additional indebtedness or dispose of assets.
-As of December 31, 2008, the Company was in compliance with these restrictions and covenants.
+As of December 31, 2009, the Company was in compliance with these restrictions and covenants.